Windows and Home Security: How to Make Your Home SaferPublished on Tuesday June 6, 2017

 Knowing that home security can start with secure windows, you may be wondering if now is the right time to upgrade your own.
 Windows from Long Home Products include many security features that beat the competition.
 Long Windows security features include:

 - Two outer panes of glass 1/8” thick (twice that of standard single glass!)

 - Superior frame strength with a welded frame that is virtually burglar and pry-proof

 - Recessed steel “stealth” locks (unlike traditional screwed-on locks) offer a more secure locking system, and a super secure double lock design on casement style windows

 Ready to order your new windows?
-Call Long today at (800) 417-5664 to see how soon we can get our secure windows installed for you!
+Contact Long online to see how soon we can get our secure windows installed for you!

 Interested in Long Home Products?